 An appropriate warning can be done through visible labeling, highlighted in user manuals, and through other clear methods of explaining risks.
 If companies don’t adequately warn consumers, they can be held liable.

 How long do I have to file a product liability claim in NYC?

 Much like other personal injury claims, there is a statute of limitations in NYS.
 The state typically allows three years to file a product liability claim.
 It’s important to speak with an experienced product liability attorney as soon as possible to ensure your right to file a claim is not forfeited

 Despite strict protocols in place, every year tens of millions of injuries and tens of thousands of deaths occur in the United States each year.
 Victims of manufacturing defects do have the right to initiate a product liability claim and pursue compensation for their injuries.

-If you, or a loved one, have suffered a serious injury caused by a product defect, we can help.
-The New York product liability lawyers at Raphaelson & Levine have years of experience and get results.
+If you, or a loved one, have suffered a serious injury caused by a dangerous product or a product defect, we can help.
+The New York product liability lawyers at Raphaelson & Levine have over 30 years of experience iun product liability claims and we get results.

 There are no attorney fees until you win a successful product liability claim.

 NEXT STEP: Contact Raphaelson & Levine today for a free consultation with a NYC product liability lawyer at our firm.
 Call 212-268-3222 or complete the case evaluation form below.